Church of St Peter & St Paul, Kingsbury: History

 The church was built around the year 1200, when the church was built and until the 19th century the village was just a small hamlet, it was surrounded by land once owned by Prime Minister Sir Robert Peel.

 The churchyard contains the war grave of a Royal Engineers soldier of World War II.

-Today
+Present day

 The church is part of the Diocese of Birmingham and the Deanery of Polesworth.
 It is the main church in the Kingsbury and Baxterley group of churches along with Baxterley, Merevale, Hurley and Wood End, All five are currently in vacancy, but from 8 October 2014, the new Priest-in-Charge will be the Revd.
 Dr. John White.